 Every situation is unique, but you’re well on your way to finding your slow component.
 From here, sometimes trial and error is you best bet.
 Remove objects from your page until it speeds up to narrow down the slow one.

-So you’ve determined that slow loads are your issue.
-Take a look at the slow load in Firebug, and determine where it comes from:
+If you have determined that slow loads are your issue, take a look at the slow load with your developer tools and determine where it comes from.
+The sections below address specific examples.

 If your data transfers are taking a long time, you may wish to contact a system administrator for further assistance.
 This article focuses on issues you can resolve within your application model.